fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 While synergy is close to chaos, it can provide the most effective solutions.

 - Synergy: most catalytic, most empowering, most unifying, most exciting
-    - also most terrifying, because it's unclear where it will lead
+    - they are also the most terrifying, because it's unclear where it will lead
 - Value differences, build on strength   and compensate for weaknesses
 - required: high tolerance for ambiguity and security to not find creative enterprises unnerving and unpleasant (or high need for structure, certainty or predictability)
-- best classes are on the verge of chaos, with enough trust and openness to enable synergy to unfold
+- The best classes are on the verge of chaos, with enough trust and openness to enable synergy to unfold
-- chaos is a killed spirit of creativity and enterprise
+- Chaos is a killed spirit of creativity and enterprise
 - Have a mission statement, make clear what it is about (and not)
-- requires high emotional bank accounts to emerge
+- Requires high emotional bank accounts to emerge
-- it might seem everything but 'efficient', but it's the only way to get transformational and much more effective and better solutions for everyone
+- It might seem everything but 'efficient', but it's the only way to get transformational and much more effective and better solutions for everyone
 - There are always third alternatives
 - You need to try to understand the other party's problem as well, before you can solve both (their and your) problems
-- listen to both the factual and the emotional when communicating
+- Listen to both the factual and the emotional when communicating
-- instead of increasing driving forces, focus on reducing restraining forces first
+- Instead of increasing driving forces, focus on reducing restraining forces first
-- something synergistic can happen with your enemies as well, if you both try to listen and understand earnestly
+- Something synergistic can happen with your enemies as well, if you both try to listen and understand earnestly